Skip to main content

 Continuous glucose monitors provide an efficient and effective way for people to monitor blood glucose in real time.
 A CGM is a small, wearable device that continuously measures glucose levels and provides trends and patterns throughout the day and night.
 It relies on interstitial fluid (rather than blood samples) to provide measurements.5

-The advantages of CGM over traditional fingerstick testing and HbA1c testing are well documente
+The advantages of CGM over traditional fingerstick testing and HbA1c testing are well documented

 Research has shown that: